zhongchun/dragon-tensor/docs/api/python_api_reference.md

 The module provides tensor classes and conversion functions for integration with NumPy, Pandas, PyTorch, and Apache Arrow.

+**Memory Optimization**: Optional dependencies (PyTorch, PyArrow, Pandas) are only imported when their functions are called, keeping the initial memory footprint low (~10MB vs ~74MB with all dependencies loaded).

 ---

 ## Tensor Classes